SuperNova-Repo/CS3_Extensions/README.md

 ## A fork of "Vietnamese Extension" [Cross-Device Syncing]

-It's a fork of anhdaden's "Vietnamese Extension" for "SyncProvider" [Cross-Device Syncing] only!
+It's a fork of anhdaden's "Vietnamese Extension" for "SyncProvider" [Cross-Device Syncing] & XtreamIPTV only!